SS Leninsky Komsomol: History

-Ship's building. Блог: морское право, страхование, арбитраж. > Судостроение Украины: прошлое и настоящее языком цифр и фактов.
+Ship's building.

-Kherson Shipyard restoration had been completed on 12 December 1952.
-The tanker "Kherson" with deadweight of 11,800 tons was the first large-tonnage ship which was delivered to the customer on 2 December 1952.
+After the Kherson Shipyard restoration had been completed on 12 December 1952.
+The tanker "Kherson" was the first large-tonnage ship and was delivered on 2 December 1952.

-Leftist revolutionaries headed by Fidel Castro and Raul Castro, Ernesto Che Guevara and Camilo Cienfuegos arrived to Cuba on the yacht "Granma" and landed in December, 1956.
-They started the armed struggle against the regime.
-To support Cuba The Soviet Union needed transatlantic big ships to support Cuba and able to work in tropical areas.
-Some shipbuilding specialists from Leningrad were replaced in Kherson.

-During 1957 the main efforts of the entire staff of the shipyard was directed to the construction of the first in this class cargo ship with deadweight 16 000 mt? the bigger merchant ship in USSR.
-From the beginning the pre-production was delayed due to the backlog of the design work in the Nicholayev Central Design Buro "Chernomorsudoproekt", as well as extremely unsatisfactory receipt of rolled metal products.
-These circumstances made a very difficult situation for shipbuilders.
-A particularly large amount of work was to perform The chief technologist's department and technicians workshops had too much works: to develop a fundamentally new technology of ship's construction, create standard technological processes and schedules for preparation of production in a short time.
+During 1957 the main efforts of the shipyard was directed to the construction of the first of a new line of merchant ships for the USSR.
+From the beginning the pre-production was delayed due to the backlog of the design work in the Nicholayev Central Design Buro "Chernomorsudoproekt", as well as receiving unsatisfactory ship building materials.

-Technologists had made all the drawings separately for each workshop, drawn up statements of technological units and determined their laboriousness in early 1957.
-Still had to develop a standard technology and working technology on all kinds of hull works, installation of the main turbine gear unit, auxiliary machineries, shaft, main boilers, piping systems and to carry out finally works.

 The komsomols and youth of Kherson Shipyard took patronage over the construction of the first cargo vessel in new class of ships and committed to pass this ship into operation to the 40th anniversary of Komsomol organization; that meant two months earlier than planned.
 Due to request of the komsomols and youth of Kherson Shipyard, the Ministry of the Merchant Fleet named this ship Leninsky Komsomol.

 The construction of the head freighter begun in the metalworking shop in June 1957.
 Sectional assembly shop mastered the construction of large sections weighing up to 100 tons.
-Lack of experience and new technology increased difficulties for the collective.
-In addition, some problems were created due to the mistakes that were made in the manufacture of rigging, as well as poorly assembled beds used as support for big sections of the ship.
-Supply with the timber, specific thickness metal production were received with delay.
+In addition, some problems were created due to the mistakes that were made in the manufacture of the rigging, as well as poorly assembled beds used as support for large sections of the ship.